mrzResearchArena/BLAST/README.md

 &nbsp;

-**Acknowledgement:** Thanks to Professor [Iman Dehzangi](https://scholar.google.com/citations?user=RkamSRYAAAAJ&hl=en), who helped me initially for the PSSM generation.
+**Acknowledgement:** I would like to thank you to Professor [Iman Dehzangi](https://scholar.google.com/citations?user=RkamSRYAAAAJ&hl=en), who helped me initially for the PSSM generation.